Burton2000/CS224n-2017/README.md

 # CS224n - 2017
-These are my solutions to the CS224n 2017 course from Stanford University http://web.stanford.edu/class/cs224n/.
+These are my solutions to the coding parts of CS224n 2017 course assignments from Stanford University http://web.stanford.edu/class/cs224n/.
 I am working through all the assignments to improve my understanding of NLP and deep learning.

 ## Completed